TheIronYard--Orlando/2015--SUMMER--FEE/07--TodoMVC-Part-1/README.md

 ### Journal, Week 1

 You should have a Final Draft ready by tomorrow, Thursday.
 Yes, tomorrow is already Thursday.
 Write a solid Draft, and get two people to review it for you.
-If you're reviewing sosmeone else's draft, write a one-sentence summary of their article as a comment _on their PR_ and give them a big `:+1:`... _if they completed the assignment_.
+If you're reviewing someone else's draft, write a one-sentence summary of their article as a comment _on their PR_ and give them a big `:+1:`... _if they completed the assignment_.
 If there are things that they could change or improve or parts that you really liked, leave some comments on those, too...
 Maybe on a specific line, even.

 ### Githubbing to Know You